 - 2. An official high school transcript sent to Shorter College from the high school including the applicant's date of graduation; - 3.
 An Arkansas high school diploma or a certificate of high school equivalency (GED) [If you do not have a US high school diploma or recognized equivalent such as a GED, you must take and pass an ability to benefit (ATB) exam designated by Shorter College.
-The ATB exam demonstrates the student's ability to benefit from the training offered; - 4.
-Copy of your test score on ACT, SAT, ASSET, Compass Test or Accuplacer; - 5.
-Immunization record (if you were born after 12/31/1956);
+The ATB exam demonstrates the student's ability to benefit from the training offered]; - Copy of your test score on the ACT, SAT, ASSET, Compass Test or Accuplacer; - 5.
+Immunization record (if you were born on or after January 1, 1957);